ruchit288/ruchit288/README.md

 🔭 💻 Laravel Team Lead at [ViitorCloud Technologies Pvt.
 Ltd](https://viitor.cloud)

-⚡ Fun fact: 👨‍🍳 Chef at home and 🔭 Astronomy as a hobbies.
+⚡ Fun fact: 👨‍🍳 Chef at 🏠, 🔭 Astronomy and 🧳 Travelling as a hobbies.